Bankrupting DoS Attackers: Analysis of

-Every time the server sends a message to the client, the threshold value sent to that client must at least double.
+\begin{lemma} In \LinPow the server sends $O(g \log(B+(3 \estGap^2)))$ messages to the clients and the clients send a total of $O(g \log (B+3\estGap^2))$ messages to the server. \end{lemma} \begin{proof} Every time the server sends a message to the client, the \currentprice sent to that client must at least double.
 How often can this happen?
-By Lemma~\ref{l:upperGood} the number of good jobs in any iteration is at most $\estGap(\estGap+1) \leq 2 \estGap^2$.
-So, the total number of changes to the threshold value in any iteration is $\log(B+(2 \estGap^2))$.
-So the maximum threshold value ever achieved is at most $2^{\log(B+(2 \estGap^2))}$.
-Hence, the maximum number of messages sent to any client is $O(\log(B+(2 \estGap^2)))$.
-It follows that the total number of messages sent to clients is $O(g \log(B+(2 \estGap^2)))$
+By Lemma~\ref{l:upperGood} the number of good jobs in any iteration is at most $\estGap(\estGap+1) + 1\leq 3 \estGap^2$.
+So, the total number of changes to the \currentprice in any iteration is $\log(B+(3 \estGap^2))$.
+So, the maximum \currentprice ever achieved is at most $2^{\log(B+(3\estGap^2))}$.
+Hence, the maximum number of messages sent to any client is $O(\log(B+(3 \estGap^2)))$.
+It follows that the total number of messages sent to clients is $O(g \log(B+(3 \estGap^2)))$

-Every time a client sends a new message to the server, the RB value appended to that message doubles.
-The maximum threshold value set by the server over all iterations is at most $\log (B+2\estGap^2)$, and so a good job will send at most that number of messages.
-Hence, all the $g$ good jobs send a total of $O(g \log (B+2\estGap^2))$ messages to the server. \end{proof}
+Every time a client sends a new message to the server, the fee attached to that message doubles.
+The maximum \currentprice set by the server over all iterations is at most $\log (B+3\estGap^2)$, so a good job will send at most that number of messages.
+Hence, all $g$ good jobs send a total of $O(g \log (B+3\estGap^2))$ messages to the server. \end{proof}